AverageDrafter/MultiNode-Plugin/README.md

 # MultiNode for Godot 4.6

-**Compositional instancing system for Godot 4.6.** One parent node, 15 specialized child types, thousands of instances in a single draw call.
+**Compositional instancing system for Godot 4.6.** One parent node, 15 specialized child types, thousands of instances from one collection of nodes.
 Mesh, collision, animation, audio, particles, lights, labels, decals, raycasts, and areas -- compose what you need, skip what you don't.

 **Version:** 0.2.0-alpha (Windows x86_64)